Need health advice? Help is available.

 There are strict rules for travelling with cannabis.
 Learn more before you travel with cannabis.

-Learn about how to become a licensed cannabis producer, processor, or retailer in B.C. and the rules for growing your own cannabis at home.
+Learn about programs and resources for cannabis entrepreneurs, how to become a licensed cannabis producer, processor, or retailer in B.C. and the rules for growing your own cannabis at home.

 Driving under the influence of cannabis is against the law.
 Learn more about cannabis and driving, and how police in B.C. monitor for impairment.

 Youth are more likely to experience negative effects from using cannabis.
-Learn more about how B.C.'s legislation protects youth and children from cannabis use.
+Learn more about how B.C.'s legislation protects children and youth from using non-medical cannabis at an early age.

 Learn more about the role of the cannabis sector in B.C.'s commitment to reconciliation and find resources for Indigenous entrepreneurs.